 According to Grant (2013: 114-135), the task of reforming municipal financial management is a lengthy and challenging process.
-The introduction of the MFMA in 2003 laid the foundation for this.
-Since then, regulations dealing with supply chain management, public private partnerships, the minimum competency requirements of municipal finance officials and asset transfers have been put in place.
-Each reform aims to build on the foundation laid by previous initiatives, taking into account the time needed for municipal systems and practices to change.
+The introduction of the MFMA in 2003 laid the foundation for sound financial management.
+Since then, the requirements with supply chain management, public private partnerships, the minimum skills and competencies in the municipal finance officials and asset transfers were set in place.
+Each discipline aims to build and reinforce on the bases laid by previous initiatives, taking into consideration the time needed for municipal systems and practices to change.
 Since 2008, the South African National Department of Finance has been giving specific attention to strengthening municipal budgeting and reporting practices.
-Key initiatives have been the introduction of the Municipal Budget and Reporting Regulations in 2009, the enforcement of in-year financial reporting processes and firmer management of conditional grants in accordance with the annual Division of Revenue Act.
-These reforms have been supported by strengthening National Treasury's local government database and by publishing an increasing range of local government financial information on National Treasury's website.
-Future reform initiatives National Treasury is currently working on include introducing a standard chart of accounts for municipalities to ensure financial transactions are captured consistently by municipalities, and so improve the quality of financial reporting, strengthening revenue and cash management policies, processes and procedures, with a particular emphasis on tariff setting, ensuring the better alignment of plans, budgets and reporting by paying attention to the structure and content of SDBIPs and annual reports, and aligning the format of annual financial statements to report against budgets, strengthening non-financial reporting, to facilitate evaluations of value for money, finalizing of the regulations for financial misconduct to facilitate the enforcement of the provisions dealing with financial conduct in chapter 15 of the MFMA.
-Improved processes for municipal planning and budgeting empower a council to make more informed decisions and are fundamental to sustainable and efficient service provision.
-The generic municipal budget cycle is set out in the MFMA and described in MFMA circular 19.
-The cycle involves a planning phase, which starts with the mayor tabling in council a budget process schedule by August.
+Major Key initiatives have been the introduction of the Municipal Budget and Reporting Regulations in 2009, the enforcement of monthly, quarterly and mid-year financial reporting processes and firmer management of conditional grants in accordance with the annual Division of Revenue Act.
+These disciplines have been supported by strengthening National Treasury's local government database and by publishing an increasing range of local government financial information on National Treasury's website.
+National Treasury is currently working on introducing a standard chart of accounts for municipalities to ensure high sound financial management practices which will empower a council to make more informed decisions on the performance and sustainable, effective and efficient service provision.
+The generic municipal budget cycle is set out in the MFMA and described in MFMA circular 19 with the planning phases.
 This schedule sets key target dates for the budget process.
 The planning phase involves the strategic review of the IDP, setting service delivery objectives for the next three years, consultation on tariffs, indigent policy, credit control and free basic services, and reviewing the previous year's performance and current economic and demographic trends.
 The process has a phase for preparation that involves the analysis of revenue and expenditure projections (based on the mid-year budget and performance assessment), revising budget related policies and considering local, provincial and national priorities, a tabling and public consultation phase, which requires the mayor to table a proposed budget, IDP revisions and budget policies in council by the end of March.
 Thereafter, the municipality is required to conduct public budget consultations during April.
-Since 2008, National Treasury has been giving specific attention to strengthening municipal budgeting and reporting practices improved processes for municipal planning and budgeting allow for more informed decisions and are fundamental to sustainable and efficient service provision.